kennethbaillie/critcare-test/README.md

 - update files from dropbox
 - makelist - this makes a directory tree into an html menu, and makes a search index for pdfs
 - mkdocs - this runs mkdocs to create the live online branch

+## Changes

+The record_changes.yml procedure takes the contents of .changes.json and formats them in an html file ../changes.html

 ## To change password
 The directory name has to change in the following places: